Low Testosterone in Your 30s

 Thyroid hormones play a crucial role in regulating hair growth cycles.
 In hypothyroidism, reduced hormone levels slow down cellular processes, causing hair to grow more slowly and become thinner.
 Hyperthyroidism can accelerate hair shedding, pushing hair follicles prematurely into the resting phase.

 Addressing thyroid-related hair loss requires a comprehensive medical approach.
-Vitamin D deficiency and nutritional imbalances can also contribute to hair health, making a holistic treatment strategy essential.
+Vitamin D deficiency and nutritional imbalances can also affect hair health, making a holistic treatment strategy essential.

 Treatment Approach |